rafapolo/celohuobihack/README.md

   The Interplanetary File System protocol is extended with the proposed IPNS Name System, solving the problem of a distributed file having an distinct address on each update, unable to have a unique URL for the updated file.
 We encode the ipns:// path on the smart contract, enabling the dApp to read an always-updated version of the metadata.json provided off-chain by the Agent.

   On the dApp side, once a Wallet is plugged, the +500 tokens prices encoded on the metadata are listed to be exchanged with cR\$.
-We integrated a cReal provider as an external solution, where some basic KYC is validated and the user proofs the ownership of his/her bank account, following local compliance and also protect the provider, Moedax.
-Then, a conversion Real 1:1 cReal happens with a single PIX QrCode paid on any national mobile banking.
+We integrated a cReal on-ramp as an external solution, where some basic KYC is validated and the user proofs the ownership of his/her bank account, following local compliance and also protecting the provider, Moedax.
+Then, a conversion Real 1:1 cReal happens with a single generated PIX QrCode paid on any national mobile banking.

   Now, jumping in, let's suppose someone with the connected wallet wants to buy a token with cReal on our decentralized approach.
 The dApp verifies the user's balance and - calling the contract - posts a new on-chain Order encoding his wish.
-The further cReal transfer with the order_id encoded, having the same Order's price, pays the conversion service.
+A further cReal transfer with this order_id encoded, having this order's price, pays the conversion service.
 All transfers without an encoded order_id are considered donations.

   The Agent owns the contract and the local Celo wallets, when it receives a transfer it checks the encoded data, validates it and orchestrate the few conversions from cReal to the desired token at Huobi.
-Afterall, it withdraws the token from the Exchange to the user's provided wallet and updates the contract:order statuses, or refunds the user's cReal - if fails for lack of liquidity, suddenly-higher slippages or was paid too late.
+Afterall, it withdraws the token from the Exchange to the user's provided wallet and updates the contract:order status, or refunds the user's cReal - if fails for lack of liquidity, suddenly-higher slippages or was paid too late.

   Every night, half of the collected Celo-Huobi bridging service fees are converted into cMCO2 and sent to MOΞDAO's vault.